idaholab/moose/framework/doc/content/source/meshgenerators/FancyExtruderGenerator.md

 ## Overview

 The `FancyExtruderGenerator` adds more customization options over the [MeshExtruderGenerator](MeshExtruderGenerator.md).
-This mesh generator is also capable of fixing faulty elements on-the-fly during extrusion.
+This mesh generator is also capable of fixing inverted elements on-the-fly during extrusion.

 ## Multiple Elevations